pdutton/wsl-create/README.md

 # wsl-template
-Template for generating containers to run under WSL
+Template for generating containers to run under WSL.

 ## Build the tarball: